papostolopoulos/tutorials/coins/notes.md

 2, 3, 2, 2, 3, 2 NEXT
 Hello and thank you for reaching out.
 All API URLs should use the domain api.kraken.com.
 To get more information, follow the url: https://www.kraken.com/help/api

+---In this scenario, the customer is charged the taker fees since he/she does not have enough trading volume over the last 30 days---
+Hello and thank you for reaching out.
+According to the current market prices (June 21st) the market value for 1BTC is $6,719.00.
+Therefore, for your short position of $1,000, you will be trading 0.15BTC.
+This is how your fees are broken down:
+Based on your last 30 day trading volume, your order will be executed with taker fees.
+$1,000 * 0.26% = $2.6
+Since you are opening a position, there is an opening fee of 0.01%.
+$1,000 * 0.01% = $0.1

+The rollover fee is 0.01% per 4 hours.
+Therefore, since you will keep your short position open for 72 hours, the rollover fee will be applied 72/4 = 18 times.
+$1,000 * 0.01% = $0.1
+$0.1 * 18 = $1.8

+Finally, there is a closing fee of 0.26% that is applied to the closing price.
+Assuming that the value of the 0.15BTC you are trading is dropped to $800, then the closing fee will be:
+0.15BTC * $800 = $120
+$120 * 0.26% = $0.312

+Summary of fees
+Taker trade fee: $2.6
+Position opening: $0.1
+Rollover fees: $1.8
+Closing fee: $0.312

+Approximate total fees: $2.6 + $0.1 + $1.8 + $0.312 = $4.812
+To get a full list of the current fee schedule, you can visit https://www.kraken.com/en-us/help/fees Let me know if I can be of any additional assistance to you.

+Hello and thank you for reaching out.
+Since your order would be placed below the sell price (if you are buying) or placed above the buy price (if you are selling), then your price would be considered a maker order since it would not be filled immediately.
+Therefore, you would be charged the maker fees and not any taker fees.
+If you would like to review the current fees schedule, you can refer to the following link: https://www.kraken.com/en-us/help/fees